QuentinRa/blog.quentinra.dev/info/networking/index.md

 > Note: `example.com` is actually `example.com.`, with a "`.`" at the end.
 That's why "`.`" is called the root, as every domain is "starting" with "`.`".

+> DNSSEC stands for DNS Secure, which is an extension of the DNS protocol adding security as they were no such thing originally.

 </div><div>

 When a computer requests the IP associated with a domain name